 - Meaningful Use compliance

 What is the cost to participate?

 Effective April 1, 2017 all new AQUA Registry subscriptions are subject to an installation fee of $500 per practice for practices with at least one AUA member and $1,000 otherwise.
 Contact AUA at 855-898-AQUA to learn more.

 Is this Registry eligible for certifications and reimbursements?

-In 2016, the AQUA Registry will apply to meet the Centers for Medicare & Medicaid Services' (CMS) requirements for a Physician Quality Reporting System (PQRS) and Qualified Clinical Data Registry (QCDR).
+The AQUA Registry meets the Centers for Medicare & Medicaid Services' (CMS) requirements for for quality reporting and EHR programs.
 CMS reporting would start later that year.
-In the future, AUA anticipates that members who participate in AQUA will also receive Maintenance of Certification (MOC) credits from the American Board of Urology (ABU) if certain conditions are met.
+The AUA has received approval for AQUA Registry participants to receive some MOC credits from the American Board of Urology (ABU) if certain conditions are met.